- About Us

 Our current campaigns and programs build upon this long legacy of success by empowering communities and advocates to create the change our children urgently need.

-CDF-New York brings together a robust group of stakeholders – namely medical providers, social service agencies, educators, city and state administrators, and community leaders – on a quarterly basis to learn about initiatives and programs impacting New York’s children and youth.
+Through our Child Health Now!
+Coalition, CDF-New York brings together a robust group of stakeholders – namely medical providers, social service agencies, educators, city and state administrators, and community leaders – on a quarterly basis to learn about initiatives and programs impacting New York’s children and youth.
 To read more and/or download materials from our most recent meeting, click here.

-The Children’s Defense Fund recently launched the Cradle to Prison Pipeline® Campaign, an urgent call to action to stop the funneling of tens of thousands of youth, predominantly minorities, down life paths that often lead to arrest, conviction, incarceration, and diminished futures.
+The Children’s Defense Fund’s Cradle to Prison Pipeline® Campaign, represents an urgent call to action to stop the funneling of tens of thousands of youth, predominantly minorities, down life paths that often lead to arrest, conviction, incarceration, and diminished futures.
 The prison pipeline is fueled by pervasive poverty, racial disparities, inadequate access to health and mental health care, gaps in early childhood development, disparate educational opportunities, chronic abuse and neglect, and overburdened and ineffective child serving systems.
 CDF is working with partners across the country to engage communities, policy makers, legislators, communities of faith and other stakeholders to work together to dismantle the cradle to prison pipelines in their community – and to build the pipelines to success.
 Learn more about CDF-New York efforts to dismantle the Cradle to Prison Pipeline and how you can get involved.